Active Learning for Planet Habitability Classification under Extreme Class Imbalance

 This process is repeated independently across multiple runs to assess robustness against random initialization effects.

 Seed selection is a critical design choice in AL, particularly under class imbalance.
 For each run, the initial labeled set consists of a total of 20 instances, including 3 planets labeled as potentially habitable and 17 labeled as non-habitable.
 This constraint ensures that the classifier is exposed to at least a minimal representation of the positive class from the outset, preventing degenerate early models that fail to identify rare positives.
+This design ensures that the model can begin to approximate the minority class defined by the labeling scheme from the earliest iterations.
 Seed instances are sampled randomly within each class from the training subset, using a different random seed for each run.
 This strategy balances realism---reflecting limited prior knowledge---with the practical necessity of initializing a usable classifier.